HL7/fhir-sirb/input/pagecontent/index.md

 Data standards to move data and documents from clinical research sites to a single ethics review board in support of the "NIH Policy on the Use of a Single Institutional Review Board for Multi-Site Research

 ### Background
 Launching a multi-site clinical research study is frequently a long and involved process that can delay the development of potentially effective clinical treatment.
 Ethics review and approval processes conducted by IRBs have been cited as a major contributor to delays in initiating multi-site studies.
 In response, the set of protections for research subjects in the code of federal regulations for human-subjects research (Common Rule, 45 CFR Part 46.114) was revised with a requirement that a single IRB be named when multiple sites are using the same protocol.
 Rather than each site waiting for approval of a study by its local IRB before enrolling subjects, a single IRB review will expedite approval and improve the timeline for study initiation and completion.
 Researchers commented about the redundancy of effort, additional costs, and administrative burdens that often lead to delays and imbalances in enrollment of research participants in multi-site clinical studies.
 The burden of tasks related to IRB approval, which most frequently must be completed manually at multiple clinical investigational sites, can also adversely impact site data quality and sustainability.
+Before creating the questionnaires, considerable effort was made to examine and compare the existing forms from a sample set of institutions.
+In arriving at the versions of the questionnaires in the IG, the content of the forms from the sample set were harmonized and rationalized in conjunction with the Common Rule provisions, where applicable.

+### Project Goals
+The project is a proof of concept in hopes of moving toward a national standard for the content of the research study forms in widespread use.
+As institutions trial these forms, it is expected that the authors will receive considerable feedback on the content of the forms.

+The intent of this project is to use the SDC features of the Questionnaire resource so that the research study forms are standardized for exchange between the sIRB and the relying institutions, with a national standard being established so that all sIRB studies will use the same content with the same level of granularity in their forms.

+Right now, research study forms in common use have large text boxes which are not easily integrated with the research study management software, as each text box contains too many different fields of data.
+Our design of the forms is novel in that it separates concepts into separate questions, as individual questionnaire items.

+The end product of the project consists of the QuestionnaireResponses to be exchanged.
+The forms are complete documents with a separate existence from any of the current FHIR resources.
+The form data elements should be considered in their entirety in the context of the complete document.
+The data should be maintained in FHIR format for editing and transmission.

+The sIRB questionnaires, if adopted, would be replacing paper forms, word processing documents (eg. MS Word or Google Docs) or off-board study forms software that is not integrated with the institution’s existing research study management software.
+The forms would also be independent of any particular form management software, allowing different sites to use the software of their choice so long as that software complies with the FHIR standard.

 ### Significance
 In lieu of ad hoc transfers of PDFs and other document formats via email or online submission, this project utilizes FHIR based standards to facilitate document exchange.
 A standards enabled process leveraged by software has the potential to significantly decrease the extensive manual tasks that have become associated with using a single IRB system.
 This use of FHIR standards to meet the need for an efficient exchange of data and documents will improve the operational efficiency.